loopbackio/loopback.io/pages/en/lb2/Using-built-in-models.md

 {% include important.html content="
 You must create your own custom model (named something other than \"User,\" for example \"Customer\" or \"Client\") that [extends the built-in User model](Extending-built-in-models.html) rather than use the built-in User model directly.
 The built-in User model provides a great deal of commonly-used functionality that you can use via your custom model.

+LoopBack does not support multiple models based on the User model in a single application.
+That is, you cannot have more than one model derived from the built-in User model in a single app.
 " %}

 For more information, see [Managing users](/doc/{{page.lang}}/lb2/Managing-users.html).